SaysockRFQ

 Signal 03Shipping options and their impact on final delivery date

-Timeline planningLead time starts before the factory floor
+Timeline planningLead time starts before bulk production

 Production workflow cards arranged to illustrate sampling, approval, and shipping stages